tidy-finance/website/docs/31_univariate_sorts.md

 To lag stock beta by one month, we add one month to the current date and join the resulting information with our return data.
 This procedure ensures that month $t$ information is available in month $t+1$.
 You may be tempted to simply use a call such as `crsp_monthly |> group_by(permno) |> mutate(beta_lag = lag(beta)))` instead.
-This procedure, however, does not work if there are non-explicit missing values in the time series.
+This procedure, however, does not work correctly if there are non-explicit missing values in the time series.

 ```r